 neon.tech).
 For information about connecting to Neon, see Connect from any application.
 For more information about compute endpoints, see Manage computes.

 A method of creating a pool of connections and caching those connections for reuse.
-Neon uses
+Neon supports

 A string containing details for connecting to a Neon project branch.
-The details include a user name, endpoint host address, and database name; for example:
+The details include a user name (role), compute endpoint hostname, and database name; for example: